marcvaneijk/azure-rm-guidelines/readme.md

 To ensure your template passes, special placeholder values are required when deploying a template, depending what the parameter is used for:

-- **GEN_UNIQUE** - use this placeholder for new storage account names, domain names for public ips and other fields that need a unique name.
+- **GEN-UNIQUE** - use this placeholder for new storage account names, domain names for public ips and other fields that need a unique name.
 The value will always be alpha numeric value with a length of 18 characters.
-- **GEN_UNIQUE_[N]** - use this placeholder for new storage account names, domain names for public ips and other fields that need a unique name.
+- **GEN-UNIQUE-[N]** - use this placeholder for new storage account names, domain names for public ips and other fields that need a unique name.
 The value will always be alpha numeric value with a length of `[N]`, where `[N]` can be any number from 3 to 32 inclusive.
-- **GEN_SSH_PUB_KEY** - use this placeholder if you need an SSH public key
+- **GEN-SSH-PUB-KEY** - use this placeholder if you need an SSH public key
-- **GEN_PASSWORD** - use this placeholder if you need an azure-compatible password for a VM
+- **GEN-PASSWORD** - use this placeholder if you need an azure-compatible password for a VM

 Here's an example in an `azuredeploy.parameters.json` file: